LucasPrietoAl/GNPD/README.md

 # GNPD
-Code for Graph Non-Parametric Diffusion (GNPD)
+Code for Graph Non-Parametric Diffusion (GNPD) based on the TMLR paper "Parameter Efficient Node Classification on Homophilic Graphs"

-This code is based on the [DGL implementation] (https://github.com/dmlc/dgl/blob/master/examples/pytorch/correct_and_smooth/README.md) of [Correct&Smooth] (https://github.com/CUAI/CorrectAndSmooth).

 * **LightGBM version of our method**